The toolbar button “Settings” opens a dialog where you can control:

 Search engines can make use of a so called “sitemap.xml”, a file that tells the search engine bot exactly what files are available in the website.
 This is paired with a “robots.txt” file, which tells the bot what it can and can’t see.
-This settings pane tells Sparkle to produce the files, which then give you granular control over pages that are “indexed” (made available for search) and “archive” (stored for later use) by search engines.
+This settings pane tells Sparkle to produce the files.
+The pages have further granular control over indexing (availability for search) and archiving (storing for later use) by search engines.

 The website icon, sometimes referred to as a favicon, is an image that is associated with the site and is displayed in different locations depending on the browser.
 For example Safari shows it in the address bar, next to the website address and in the history menu, next to the page title.
 Google Chrome shows it in the browser tab, next to the page title.
 Mobile Safari shows it in the recent website grid in the new tab page.